mattermost/mattermost-test-management/data/test-cases/self-hosted/user-limits/Airgapped.md

 **Scenario**: When instance is running on an Enterprise edition without license

 1. Login into Free instance running Enterprise edition with 10,000 users.
 2. Verify a red global banner should be displayed with a message saying `Your user count is close to the maximum user limit.
 Upgrade to Mattermost Professional or Mattermost Enterprise to continue using Mattermost.`.
-There should also be a `Contact sales` button.
+There should also be a `Learn more` button.
-3. Click on `Contact sales` button.
+3. Click on `Learn More` button.
-4. Verify a popup with heading `Looks like you do not have access to the internet` is displayed.
+4. Verify a new window is opened pointing to the link `https://mattermost.com/pl/error-code-error-user-limits-exceeded`.

 **Scenario**: When instance is running on an Enterprise edition with license